Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Evaluation

-Fig.~\ref{fig:hexarotor_sim_mesh} and Fig.~\ref{fig:sim_forest} show the behavior of the closed-loop hexarotor system in an two different environments.
+Fig.~\ref{fig:hexarotor_sim_mesh} and Fig.~\ref{fig:sim_forest} show the behavior of the closed-loop hexarotor system in \NEWZL{two different} environments.
 The reference governor follows the projected goal $\bar{\bfg}$ and generates a time-varying equilibrium $\bfx^* = \bfell(\bfg,\bar{\bfg})$ for the hexarotor.
-The dynamic safety margin $\Delta E(\bfx,\bfx^*)$ fluctuates during this process but, as can be seen in the figures, it never becomes negative.
+The dynamic safety margin $\Delta E(\bfx,\bfx^*)$ fluctuates during this process \NEWZL{but it never becomes negative as seen in the figures}.
 The augmented system $(\bfx, \bfg)$ is controlled adaptively, slowing down when the dynamic safety margin decreases (e.g., when the robot is close to an obstacle and has large total energy $\calH_d$) and speeding up otherwise (e.g., when the robot is far away from the obstacles or has small total energy $\calH_d$).
 The simulations show that our control policy successfully drives the system from the start to the end of the reference path while avoiding sensed obstacle online, i.e., $d(\bfp, \calO)$ remains positive throughout the motion.